Floorp-Projects/Floorp/testing/geckodriver/README.md

 Firefox capabilities
 ====================

-geckodriver also supports capabilities with the `moz:` prefix, which can be used to define Firefox-specific capabilities.
+geckodriver has a few capabilities that are specific to Firefox.

 moz:firefoxOptions
 ------------------